-Chairman Blessing, Vice Chair Reineke, Ranking Member Clyde, and members of the committee, thank you for taking the time to read my testimony today.
-I received my PhD in Educational Policy Studies in 2005 and have been studying democratic school governance and accountability for the dozen years since.
-I currently serve as a professor of education at the University of Cincinnati (though I do not claim to be officially representing the university today).
+Chairwoman Manning, Vice Chair Bird, Ranking Member Robinson, and members of the committee, thank you for taking the time to read my testimony today.
+I received my PhD in Educational Policy Studies in 2005 and have been studying democratic school governance and accountability ever since.
+I currently serve as a professor of education at the University of Cincinnati (though I am not officially representing the university today).
 I was raised to support Republican values of small government and local control and have seen the positive impact of both in my research.
-I support better integrating the efforts of governmental groups serving across the pre-K through college spectrum on issues of education and career readiness, but this is not the right way to achieve that end.
+I support better integrating the efforts of governmental groups serving across the pre-K through college spectrum on issues of education and career readiness, but SB 178 is not the right way to achieve that end.
 I write today to urge you not to support this bill.
 This is not a good policy for improving governance, oversight, or accountability to achieve the larger goals of workforce development and pipeline integration; rather, it invites serious problems.

-I focus here on the central problems related to eliminating the elected State Board of Education.
-Such a maneuver is problematic for these reasons:
+I focus here on the central problems related to restricting the role of the elected State Board of Education and awarding new powers to appointed officials via the executive branch.
+SB 178 is problematic for these reasons: